Stophii/Turbo-Startup-Kit/README.md

 ## Adding Sprites

 Now let's get into adding some sprites!
-First off we need a sprites folder, this is as sI'mple as making a new folder named `sprites` right alongside your src folder.
+First off we need a sprites folder, this is as simple as making a new folder named `sprites` right alongside your src folder.

 Sprites added to this folder in the file format of: `.png`, `.bmp`, `.jpg/.jpeg`, `.gif`, `.webp`, and `.ase/.aseprite` will be able to be used!